Types of Timber Cladding

 Waney Edge Cladding

-Hardwoods Group supply various different types of timber cladding to choose from, so you can get the desired effect you are looking for, whether for internal or external use.
-For more information visit our oak cladding page or get in touch with our friendly staff who will be glad to help with any orders or inquiries.
+Hardwoods Group supply various different types of timber cladding to choose from.
+For more information visit our oak cladding page or get in touch to order your cladding today.